Nouman-Mughal/DSA/README.md

-A repo for practicing data structures and algorthims.
+A repo for practicing and learning data structures and algorthims using Golang and Javascript.